-Auckland CBD conundrum: Street stays shut after more issues at leaky tower
+Street stays shut, engineers uncover wider problems, leaky tower issues more extensive than initially thought

 "It may be opened Thursday.
 Babbage went up and identified some panels on which they would like ply restrains on the corners under the netting," Harris said.

-Babbage Consultants yesterday inspected work on the tower to stop it being a safety hazard, after a 40kg panel fell from an upper-level last week.
+Babbage Consultants yesterday inspected work on the tower to stop it being a safety hazard, after a 40kg panel fell from an upper level last week.

 Plywood must now be applied to exterior cladding joins behind the netting which has been erected to stop the building shedding more materials.